gperler/diavazo/README.md

 # Diavazo PHP7 HTML Parser

-Diavazo is a wrapper arround \DOMDocument and \DOMElement.
+Diavazo is a wrapper arround <code>\DOMDocument</code> and <code>\DOMElement</code>.
 It adds some useful functionality to search within descendants or query by classes.
+The <code>HTMLDocument</code> class allows to either load a string or a file or url.
+Some basic search methods are available as well.

+For example the method <code>getElement("p .spanClass b.bClass")</code> allows to search for elements, classes and a combination of both.
+The example will find all <code>&lt;p&gt;</code> elements, all elements with a the class <code>spanClass</code> as well as all <code>&lt;b class="bClass"&gt;</code>.

+The result of these searches are an array of <code>HTMLElement</code> objects.
+These again allow to query with the difference that searches are only applied the their descendant elements.

 # Usage
 ````php